USStateDept/FPA_Core/doc/deploy_dev_to_prod.md

 1. Copy all built files to the AWS bucket findstatic.
 CloudFront will cache these files, so it takes an hour or two before it delivers the updated files.

 2. Go to cloudfront and invalidate all files that were overwritten in order to update the cache.
-For example, invalidate path /static/*
+For example, invalidate path /static/* (instructions for how to invalidate files http://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/Invalidation.html)